Singular Vector Perturbation under Gaussian Noise: Abstract

 \section{Abstract}

 We perform a non-asymptotic analysis on the singular vector distribution under Gaussian noise.
-In particular, we provide sufficient conditions of a matrix for its first few singular vectors to have near normal distribution.
-Our result can be used to facilitate the error analysis in PCA.
+In particular, we provide sufficient conditions on a matrix for its first few singular vectors to have near normal distribution.
+Our result can be used to facilitate the error analysis in linear dimension reduction.